UK Rental Energy Standards

 Frequently Asked Questions

-When does MEES apply to my property?
+When might MEES apply to my property?

 What's the penalty for non-compliance?